 L3.
-As part of the delivery of L2, details of the Country Parkland including its design and management will be provided as part of any future planning application.
+As part of the delivery of L2, details of the Country Parkland including its design and management will be provided as part of the planning application.

-The Country Parkland is an integral part of the Sandleford site and should be considered fully through detailed development proposals as part of any future planning application.
+The Country Parkland is an integral part of the Sandleford site and should be considered fully through detailed development proposals as part of the planning application.